What is Covid-19 safe?

 Whose feet do you take care of?

 Our way of doing foot care is valuable for anyone who values their feet.
 We are in the prevention business.
-Diabetic and medially appropriate for all, our youngest patient is 8.
+Diabetic and medically appropriate for all, our youngest patient is 8.
 Her mother wanted her to learn how to balance on her feet.
 Our oldest patient is 109 and still walks around town.
 We care for active people who are walkers, runners, health care workers, food service providers, factory workers and even cyclists.
 In a nutshell, we work with people who don’t want their feet or knees to hurt.
-We also take care of people who can not move their limbs, and people who are bed bound or confined to wheel chairs or even on vents.
+We also take care of people who cannot move their limbs, and people who are bed bound or confined to wheel chairs or even on vents.
 Feet are often undervalued and not recognized for their important contribution to our health.
 Anyone who values their health and needs is a potential client of ours.

 Our nurses are also great with taking care of feet belonging to people with dementia/ Alzheimer’s.
 If you are a diabetic, have neuropathy, or are unable to reach your feet due to surgery, or other obstacles or health issues, we are happy to be your foot angels.
 Our mission is prevention and our passion is caring and our role in health care is to keep all feet happy and healthy.

 Please contact us 413.367.8369 with any questions send us an email at email@example.com